paragliding training center

 Parts diagram – see "Engine, Parts diagram" above

-Spark plug – NGK BR8ES (cold weather); BR9ES (hot weather) This spark plug is a resistor type in order to suppress ignition noise.
-The B8ES or B9ES
+Spark plug – NGK BR8ES (cold weather); BR9ES (hot weather) This spark plug is a resistor type in order to help suppress ignition noise.
+The B8ES

 Spark plug gap – 0.6mm-0.7mm (0.024" - 0.028") Always set the gap to the minimum.
 The greater value is the maximum value, not the range.